 York Racecourse has fixtures throughout the racing season, but the real attraction is the Ebor Fesitval in August.
 Over four days, the city is at its exuberant best and full of brightly dressed racegoers.
 From Premier Inn Blossom Street North and Premier Inn Blossom Street South, it’s only a 15 - 20 minute walk.
 It’s possible to drive but traffic can be pretty bad.

 The Museum Gardens are one of the reasons York is such a wonderful place.
 As well as being a beautiful ten-acre botanical garden, it’s where you’ll find the Yorkshire Museum, York Observatory, York Hospitium, the imposing ruins of St Mary’s Abbey and a Roman Fortress.
 Around the remains of St Leonard’s Hospital, you may see a peacock or two….

 Great for kids, the Castle Museum shows you what life was like in Victorian York, Sixties York and inside the original cells of York Castle Prison.

-Walking York City Walls (also called the Bar Walls) is one of the most enjoyable activities York has to offer - no matter how old you are.
-Follow an official Friends of York Walls trail or hop on and off at your own leisure.
+Walking York City Walls (also called the Bar Walls) is one of the most enjoyable activities York has to offer.
+Follow an official Friends of York Walls trail or hop on and off at your leisure.
 You can join the circuit at almost any of the bars (aka gateways).
 Micklegate Bar has its own museum, Monk Bar is the biggest and most ornate, and each of them has a gruesome story behind it.
 In spring, prepare to be dazzled by a glorious flank of daffodils.